 Postgraduate Course in Audiovisual Translation

-Wednesdays, Thursdays and Fridays from 18h to 21h.
-Exceptionally, there would be classes on saturday morning.
+Mondays, Tuesdays and Wednesdays; from 18h to 21h.
+Exceptionally, there would be classes on Saturday morning

 The Postgraduate Course in Audiovisual Translation trains you to specialize in translating audiovisual texts in the areas of dubbing, subtitling, video game localization and accessibility.